Download a handy printable version of this Bond Cleaning Checklist at the bottom of this page.

 - Clean windows, sliding doors and fly screens inside and out

-- Wipe down air conditioner, cleaning vents, wash and dry filter
+- Wipe down air conditioner, cleaning vents, and wash and dry filter

 - Remove dust and cobwebs throughout